 5. Add sealant through the valve, not by breaking the tire bead

 Once your tubeless tire is mounted, avoiding un-mounting it if possible at all costs.
 That includes when adding sealant.
 To reduce time in the shop, always top-off the sealant by injecting it through the valve if possible, instead of breaking the tire bead again.
+Inexpensive sealant injectors make this easy - remove the valve core, inject the sealant, and replace the valve core.

 6. Lubricate the tire bead